Facebook Twitter Instagram YouTube

 So how will they know if it worked?

-That’s where we (the Wetland Monitoring & Assessment Program) come in and help.
+That’s where we (the Wetland Monitoring and Assessment Program) come in and help.
 In the summer of 2015, we provided baseline wetland monitoring before any restoration work had begun.
 Then, after the Refuge finished this summer we came back to do the first post restoration sampling.

 Preliminarily, we have seen some remarkable changes in the landscape.

+Two of our assessment points now have a channel flowing through them.
+This makes it harder to walk around our sites, but should provide some interesting data in the future on channel impacts to a developing wetland.
 One of the most visually noticeable changes is the lack of water in some of the assessment sites.
 Sites that were once completely covered with water pre-restoration now appear high and dry post-restoration even though they do not have any significant elevation change.

 But, the most promising response to the restoration is the colonization in these open areas with various plant species; Bulrush, Common Rush, Sweetscent, and Marsh Hemp to name a few.
 Leptochloa fascicularis, Bearded Sprangletop, is a salt tolerant annual that has become more prevent and responded to the new and changing conditions.
 As expected, the plant communities are changing, and will continue to change and adjust over the next few years.